LichFactory-Games/TotM-Manager/README.md

 The module allows you to:

-1. Add individual images or directories of images to a tile
+1. Add individual media; i.e. images, videos, or directories of images, etc., to a tile
 2. Preview and switch between images on a tile
 3. Link specific light configurations, playlists, or macros to specific images or tiles
 4. Select between tiles via tags (and the [Tagger](https://github.com/fantasycalendar/FoundryVTT-Tagger) module)